bitovi/canui/index.md

 });
 {% endhighlight %}

-You can also pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
-If it is a function , it will be converted to a `can.compute`.
+Another possibility is to pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
+If you pass a function, it will be converted to a `can.compute`.
-Combined with `can.Observe`, this can make paginating Model requests very easy:
+Combined with `can.Observe`, this makes paginating Model requests very easy:

 {% highlight javascript %}
 var paginator = new can.Observe({